English IV for teaching at Upper Secondary Schools including degree project

 Note that the exact schedule for the defence seminars will depend on the number of participating students.
 The schedule is also subject to change in case of unforeseen circumstances.
 Meetings with the assigned supervisor will be set up individually.

 Students due to take the course are sent an online form that asks for preference in terms of the optional modules and topic suggestions for the degree project within the chosen specialisation.
-Ahead of the autumn term, preferences and topic suggestions need to be submitted by 15 August.
+Ahead of the spring term, preferences and topic suggestions need to be submitted by 6 January.

 After the allocation of supervisors is completed, you will get access to Athena, where course material from teachers will be made available.
 You will receive information on who your degree project supervisor is at the first seminar with the coordinator for your specialisation - linguistics or literature (see the schedule for details).

-Below are the planned modules/courses for the autumn term 2024.
+Below are the planned modules/courses for the spring term 2025.

 Degree project coordinator (linguistics): Špela Mežek